 How do tuition fees work?

 Your tuition fees for your year abroad will be substantially reduced.

-All University of Nottingham students who participate in one of the University’s exchange programmes pay their tuition fees to The University of Nottingham UK in the usual way.
+All University of Nottingham students who take part in one of our exchange programmes pay their tuition fees to the University of Nottingham UK, in the usual way.